 Today was an “Intro to Helsinki” day.
-Mary and I bought one-day Helsinki Cards, thinking we’d cram as many of the things that are covered by the card as we could into one day.
-It was a good idea in theory, but there was only so much cramming we could do, especially given that Mary was jet-lagged and that her shoes turned out to be unsatisfactory for walking on cobblestone streets.
+Mary and I bought one-day Helsinki Cards, thinking we’d cram as many of the things the card covers as we could into one day.
+It was a good idea in theory, but there was only so much cramming we could do, especially given that Mary was suffering from jet-lag and that her shoes turned out to be unsatisfactory for walking on cobblestone streets.

 The first thing we did was catch a guided bus tour.
 It picked us up two blocks from our hotel and took us around to see all the main sights.
 We had two stops along the way.
 The first was at the Temppeliaukio Church, also known as the Church in the Rock (it was blasted out of solid granite and capped with a copper dome and skylight, and the interior ceiling is a spiral ribbon of copper 13 miles long.
 Very impressive.
 (It was built in 1969.)

-The second stop was at the Sibelius monument, an abstract sculpture of stainless steel that looks like a mass of organ pipes but actually is supposed to represent a forest.
-After it was unveiled, there were complaints that it didn’t particularly evoke Sibelius (he loved trees, but still, that wasn’t enough), so she added a bust of his face on a blob of stainless steel.
+The second stop was at the Sibelius monument, an abstract sculpture of stainless steel that looks like a mass of organ pipes but actually represents a forest.
+After its unveiling, there were complaints that it didn’t particularly evoke Sibelius (he loved trees, but still, that wasn’t enough), so she added a bust of his face on a blob of stainless steel.

 After the tour we took the ferry to Suomenlinna, an island fortress not far off the coast.
 The ferry (included on our Helsinki Cards) took about 15 minutes, and then we joined a guided tour (also covered).
 Part way through the tour, we both decided it wasn’t that good, so we struck off on our own.
-Then Mary got tired of walking, so she said she’d meet me back at the ferry, and I went on by myself.
+Then Mary needed a break from walking, so she said she’d meet me back at the ferry, and I went on by myself.
 It’s really a great place, with wonderful walking trails that are just as popular with locals as with tourists.

 Like Tallinn, though, I think the best thing about Helsinki is the city itself, so tomorrow we’re going to just enjoy the city, wander, shop, and see what we see.
 We will probably split up, since my pace is significantly faster than Mary’s.
 Then on Tuesday the plan is to visit Turku, a two-hour train ride east from Helsinki.
 And Wednesday, Mary is off to St. Petersburg and I’m off to Reykjavik.